 Bataan town councilor gunned down

+(Updated, 5:40 p.m.)
+HERMOSA, Bataan—Bataan Governor Albert Garcia and Hermosa Mayor Antonio Joseph “Jopet” Inton on Saturday (April 29) put up a P1.3-million bounty for information that may help identify the killers of Hermosa municipal councilor Danilo Basi.

-HERMOSA, Bataan—A municipal councilor was shot dead shortly before noon on Saturday (April 29) as he left his house in Barangay (village) Cataning, police said.
+Basi was shot dead shortly before Saturday noon as he left his house in Barangay (village) Cataning, police said.

-Councilor Danilo Basi was shot in the head and chest by two men who were riding a motorcycle.
+The councilor was shot in the head and chest by two men, who rode off in a black car, not a motorcycle as earlier reported.

 Basi was a businessman before he ran for office and won last year.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.